azmigueldario/cf_seed_2023/notebook/2023_cf_seed_grant.md

 - I will modify the taxprofiler pipeline to produce kraken-style (all taxa assigned reads) output later
   - Meanwhile I ran bracken manually for all files using the `kraken2` ouput of `taxprofiler`
   - I classified down to **Genus** as this is the interest of the study and will limit read_length to 100
 - The output is used in `kraken-biom v1.2.0` (avoids errors) with options to produce `.json` formatted files
+  - Succesfully imported to R

 ```sh
 # apply to both diseases
 for disease in {cf,ncfb}